 A few months ago I received an email from Francisco, declaring, “Different, uh?
 But Miles went Electric, and Sun Ra was in electronic music way before 1958.
 I’m back in college at my Alma Mater, Berklee College in Boston, taking an online course on Composing and Producing Electronic Music.”
 Also, he sent me an advance copy of Electric Worlds (AACE Records) which I’ve been enjoying and “decoding.”

-Electric Worlds follows the thread that goes through all of Francisco’s music.
+Electric Worlds follows the thread that winds through all of Francisco’s music.
 It’s African music and a continuation of his mother, the Afro-Mexican sculptor, and printmaker, Elizabeth Catlett’s (1915-2012) legacy.
 “Electric Worlds is Futuristic Black Music,” says Francisco.
 “Indeed it is ahead of its time, but if you listen, you will also hear the most ancient African rhythms in a new form.
 They have been preserved and are an inseparable part of the Continuum.”

 Tracks: Jazzy Jit, Boom MX, C2 (313), Camina D&B, Electric Worlds, Fire and Water, Habana, Open Window into Outerspace, SE-02 NYC, Mahalia y su Papa NYC, Tenere Sahara, Ye Ye Olude.
 All titles were composed, arranged, recorded, mixed, and produced by Francisco Mora Catlett.